tailscale/terms-and-conditions/privacy-policy/index.md

 the privacy policies of the third-party websites, and not this Privacy Policy.
 We urge you to read the privacy policies of these third parties.

-## 9. INTERNATIONAL USERS {id="international-users"}
+## 10. LOCATION OF PROCESSING {id="international-users"}

-Your information is maintained and processed by us and our third-party service providers in Canada, Germany, and the United States, and may also be maintained, processed, and stored in other jurisdictions that may have different data protection laws than those in your country of residence.
+Your information is maintained and processed by us and our third-party service providers in Canada, Germany, the United States and the United Kingdom, and may also be maintained, processed, and stored in other jurisdictions that may have different data protection laws than those in your country of residence.
 In the event that your information is transferred in these ways, please note that we comply with applicable legal requirements governing the transfer of information across borders.
+For example, for transfers from the EU/EEA, UK and Switzerland to the US, we rely on standard contractual clauses as set forth in our [Data Processing Addendum](http://tailscale.com/dpa) with Customers.
 By using the Services, you agree to and acknowledge these transfers.

-## 10. HOW WE PROTECT YOUR INFORMATION {id="how-we-protect-your-information"}
+## 11. HOW WE PROTECT YOUR INFORMATION {id="how-we-protect-your-information"}

 Tailscale takes a variety of technical and organizational security measures to protect the information provided to us from loss, misuse,